 wine goblet & bar tumbler in Bellflower pattern ca 1850.

 vessels were thinner.
-By the early 1860s and because of the American Civil War, lead was becoming scarce and expensive.
-An alternative was developed in 1864 where the use of lead in pressed glass was dropped in favor of the new glass formulas that were called "lime" or "soda lime" glass.
-This was the preferred glass for pressed pattern glass thereafter.
+By the early 1860s, chiefly because of the American Civil War, lead was becoming scarce and expensive.
+An alternative formula was developed in about 1864 and the use of lead in pressed glass was reduced in favor of the new glass formulas that were called "lime" or "soda lime" glass.
+This is now referred to as "non-flint" glass.
+It was the preferred glass for pressed pattern glass thereafter.

 .

-formulas in the mid to late 1860s and by 1872, the use of lead had been phased out.
+Most of the factories changed their methods & formulas in the mid to late 1860s and by 1872, the use of lead in pressed glass tableware had about been phased out.

 Most of the glass formulas for flint glass called for 33% lead, which is about the same percentage as present

 applied separately by hand.
-These were stuck near the top of the vessel & formed an ear-shaped handle that had a curl at the bottom &crimped to the lower part.
-These strap handles arerather fragile
+These still hot straps of glass were stuck near the top of the vessel, formed into an ear-shaped handle & stuck to the lower portion of the vessel.
+A curl was formed & crimped at the bottom.

 A very rare Colonial pattern 10"